 Questions and answers about MTD for VAT

-Q. How does MTD for VAT affect my business (or my clients) and what will I have to do?
+How does MTD for VAT affect my business (or my clients) and what do I have to do?

-A. As of 1 April 2019, VAT-registered businesses with a taxable turnover above the VAT threshold will need to:
+VAT-registered businesses with a taxable turnover above the VAT threshold have to:

 (b) Send VAT returns to HMRC using MTD-compatible software (referred to as “functional compatible software” in the VAT Notice).

 VAT Notice 700/22 specifies what VAT records must be kept digitally.
 Additional VAT records are likely to be required (see the previously published VAT Notice 700/21) and these may be kept electronically or in other formats.

 The date when you must start keeping digital records and submitting your VAT return to HMRC using MTD-compatible software will vary depending on when your VAT period starts.

 You must start following the MTD rules from the first day of your first VAT period that starts on or after 1 April 2019.

 After this date you will no longer be able to manually complete the nine boxes of a paper-based VAT return, or manually complete your VAT return online at the HMRC VAT portal.

 Essentially, most businesses will need to switch to using software for their VAT accounting, at least, although MTD is virtually certain for other types of business taxes, such as corporation tax, from 2021 onwards—so the opportunity should be used to switch to entirely digital accounting via software.